Grab bar

 Grab bars are safety devices designed to enable a person to maintain balance, lessen fatigue while standing, hold some of their weight while maneuvering, or have something to grab onto in case of a slip or fall.
 A caregiver may use a grab bar to assist with transferring a patient from one place to another.
 A worker may use a grab bar to hold on to as he or she climbs, or in case of a fall.

 Construction

 Grab bars must bear high loads and sudden impacts, and most jurisdictions have building regulations specifying what loads they must bear.
 They are generally mounted to masonry walls or to the studs of stud walls (which may need to be specially strengthened).
 They can be mounted through drywall into a strong wooden wall stud or other structural member, but not mounted only on the drywall, as it will not bear the users' weight.

-Grab bars are made of metal, plastic, fiberglass, and composites.
+Grab bars are made of metal, plastic, fibreglass, and composites.
 For wet areas such as bathrooms, the material must be waterproof.
-Stainless steel, nylon-coated mild steel, epoxy-coated aluminum, ABS plastic, and even vinyl-coated metal and plastic.
+Stainless steel, nylon-coated mild steel, epoxy-coated aluminium, ABS plastic, and even vinyl-coated metal and plastic.